OpenTranslationBible/open-bible/en-GB/39.Malachi/md/malachi-03.md

 You have said, 'It is vain to serve God, and what profit is it that we have kept his ordinance and that we have walked mournfully before the Lord of Hosts?

 ## Malachi 3:15
-And now we call the proud happy; yea, they that work wickedness are set up; yea, they that tempt God are even delivered.'"
+And now we consider the proud to be fortunate; indeed, those who do evil are exalted, and those who challenge God escape.'"

 ## Malachi 3:16
 Then those who feared the Lord spoke often one to another, and the Lord hearkened and heard, and a book of remembrance was written before him for those who feared the Lord and thought upon his name.